 - In the Summary section, note the Region that your DB instance is in.

-If your AWS Managed Microsoft AD is in a different account than the DB instance, then share the Microsoft Managed AD with the AWS account.
-Then, list the directory service when you create or modify the DB instance.
+If your AWS Managed Microsoft AD is in a different account than the DB instance, then complete the following steps:

 - Use the account for the DB instance to open the AWS Directory Service console.